Inclusive Higher Education for Oklahoma and Texas

 Resources

 Our goal is to help you find the resources you need.
-We are regularly adding information that we think can be helpful.
+We are regularly adding information that we think can be helpful for students with intellectual disability who want to attend college.

 Resources

 Our goal is to help you find the resources you need.
-We are regularly adding information that we think can be helpful.
+We are regularly adding information that we think can be helpful for students with intellectual disability who want to attend college.

 Join RRHEA